 8. E-reputation: because the Chinese do not want to be scammed

 Having a good reputation online is essential in China.
 Public Relations is one of the key points on which any digital marketing strategy should be based.
-More than attract Chinese travelers to your website, it is important to raise your company awareness and to make it more visible for Chineses travellers by using online Public Relations.
+More than attract Chinese travelers to your website, it is important to raise your company’s awareness and to make it more visible for Chineses travelers by using online Public Relations.

 Chinese internet users spend more than 40% of their spare time on the internet, therefore, you should favor online public relations.

 9. SEO on Baidu: The MUST for Travel Players

-SEO on Baidu is the key for the visibility of your company in China.
+SEO on Baidu is the key to the visibility of your company in China.
 Baidu is the most used search engine in China.
 It is currently ranked at position 4, in the Alexa Rankings among the most visited sites in the world.

-Baidu now offers a wide range of services, such as web searches, image search, music, forums, or a Q&A service.
+Baidu now offers a wide range of services, such as web searches, image searches, music, forums, or a Q&A service.
 Key SEO strategies include keyword optimization, backlinks, and content sharing, this is the way to generate quality traffic.
 Compared with SEA, SEO takes more time, but it is long term solution in terms of developing a better e-reputation and is ultimately more stable.

 10. Challenges and opportunities for Chinese tourism under the COVID-19

 At the beginning of 2020, the COVID-19 swept China and then the whole world, and it has a huge impact on China’s and the global tourism industry.
 Under crisis and changes, challenges and opportunities coexist.